xhyrom/discord-datamining/data/articles/normal/articles/360035344491/content.md

 </ul>
 <p id="docs-internal-guid-1542ec94-7fff-2400-4d6c-8fd69cfd0273">Unfortunately, if you are a <strong>Nitro trial member, Nitro Basic, Nitro Classic, or Server Boosting</strong> <strong>member</strong>, you are ineligible to claim this promotion.</p>
 <h3 id="docs-internal-guid-73f54c41-7fff-74c3-8d71-f9dcacbaaefb">
-    <span style="color: #434343;">Note: Xbox Game Pass for PC is only available to new Xbox Game Pass subscribers and Nitro members within eligible regions.
-If you have claimed your Nitro membership from the </span><a href="https://support.discord.com/hc/en-us/articles/360047412672" target="_blank" rel="noopener noreferrer">Xbox Game Pass promotion</a><span style="color: #434343;">, you will not be eligible to redeem a Xbox Game Pass for PC Code in your Gift Inventory!</span>
+    <span style="color: #434343;" data-darkreader-inline-color="">Note: Xbox Game Pass for PC is only available to new Xbox Game Pass subscribers and Nitro members within eligible regions.
+If you have claimed your Nitro membership from the </span><a href="https://support.discord.com/hc/en-us/articles/360047412672" target="_blank" rel="noopener noreferrer">Xbox Game Pass promotion</a><span style="color: #434343;" data-darkreader-inline-color="">, you will not be eligible to redeem a Xbox Game Pass for PC Code in your Gift Inventory!</span>
 </h3>
 <h2 id="h_01HE3W5FZ4DBWTE2WV7RGQP24Q"><strong>Step By Step Claim Instructions </strong></h2>
 <p><strong>1) Log into Your Discord account and head to the Gift Inventory tab. </strong></p>